|What's new on Flutetree

 This last month has been quite busy for me, so I've slowed down a bit on putting new things up on this website.
 But a number of projects continue in the background.

 2004.04.20 - I've been busy tracking down some more early flute leads.
 From this research, I've added 3 more accounts to Early written accounts of the native flutes.
 Also fixed a problem with Amazing Grace in the new diatonic songbook.
 I'm also working on more material for this songbook.
 I've sort of have been distracted from finishing up the Glossary, but I should get back to in shortly.
-Also I'm halfway done with writting an essay on the mostly forgotten flute 'warble'.
+Also I'm halfway done with writing an essay on the mostly forgotten flute 'warble'.
 I'm also playing with recording songs.
 At some point, I'll be able to include recordings with the songbook, which has been a popular request.

 2004.04.04 - Expanded the links section.

-2004.04.01 - Although minor Pentatonic is quite popular today with the makers of the contemporary Native american flutes, it appears that this was different prior to the 1980's.
+2004.04.01 - Although minor Pentatonic is quite popular today with the makers of the contemporary Native American flutes, it appears that this was different prior to the 1980's.
 Last weekend, I had the opportunity to play a number of these older flutes.
 Many had a fair approximation of the diatonic scale.
 Out of respect for this earlier generation of flute makers, I've started a diatonic songbook that extends the capabilities of the original songbook on flutetree.

 Flutetree continues to grow.
-Some 245 images and 90 webpages have been constructed since November.
+Some 245 images and 90 web pages have been constructed since November.
 To provide other ways of find this content, I've created a Sitemap that catalogs most of the pages available on Flutetree.
 In addition to this, I've continued to make some progress on the flute glossary.
 This week, I've worked on the many names that describe flute parts, and which ones were borrowed from the tradition of making pipe organs, recorders, and tin whistles.
 Part of this effort was researching the definition of 'fipple' and how it has evolved since the 1800's.

 2004.03.23 - Corrected and extended the master song catalog to include the Flutetree Songbook melodies.
 The master song catalog indexes over 500 melodies that have been transcribed to Nakai Tablature, making TAB the most popular musical notation for the contemporary NAF.